takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

    Set 2 tokens in environment variables, then run app.py.
-   Then I write a messge "Hi" on Slack,...
+   When I write a messge "Hi" on Slack,...

 I can **interact** with the bot ! 🎉
 -------------------------------------